 - EMG (Electromyography)

 There is a wide range of possible medical treatments for people who are suffering from back pain after a car accident.
-It is not “one size fits all” so the right treatment will depend on the person, the nature and severity of the back injury, the presentation of specific symptoms, and that person’s health and physical condition.
+It is not “one size fits all” so the right treatment will depend on the person, the nature and severity of the injury, the presentation of specific symptoms, and that person’s health and physical condition.

-Based on our attorneys’ experience, we know that the treatment options following back pain after car accident may include:
+Based on our attorneys’ experience, we know that the treatment options following back pain after a car accident may include:

 - Physical therapy